devictoribero/lifetail/README.md

 ## Todo

+- Review all the use cases (and tests)
 - Review all the entities (and tests)
+- Use symbols for injecting dependencies
+- Create lifetails namespace on Postman and create graphql queries/mutations
+  - Test that all graphql queries/mutations work as expected
-- Review all the use cases (and tests)
+- Review the error handling and follow best practices
 - Add domain events
 - Create PetOwnership entity, etc.
-- Create lifetails namespace on Postman and create graphql queries/mutations
-  - Test that all graphql queries/mutations work as expected

 ## MVP Requirements